playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 <!-- tabs:end -->

 Here, we're binding the `style` property using Vue's binding.
-You may notice that for each framework, when binding via `style`, you use an object notation for styling instead of the usual string.
+You may notice that for each framework when binding via `style`, you use an object notation for styling instead of the usual string.

 We're also using a [ternary statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) (`condition ? trueVal : falseVal`) to act as a single-line `if` statement to decide which style to use.

 # Outputs

-Components aren't simply able to recieve a value from its parent.
+Components aren't simply able to receive a value from its parent.
 You're also able to send values back to the parent.

- These values are sent back to the parent component usually via a custom event, much like those emitted by the browser.
-Just like the event binding that we did earlier, we'll use the same syntax to bind the custom events, alongside some new syntax in order to emit them.
+ These values are sent back to the parent component, usually via a custom event, much like those emitted by the browser.
+Just like the event binding that we did earlier, we'll use the same syntax to bind the custom events, alongside some new syntax, in order to emit them.

-> Something work mentioning is that, like event binding, React typically expects you to pass in a function as opposed emitting an event and listening for it.
+> Something work mentioning is that, like event binding, React typically expects you to pass in a function as opposed to emitting an event and listening for it.
 >
-> This differs slightly from Vue and Angular, but has the same fundamental idea of "sending data to a parent component".
+> This differs slightly from Vue and Angular but has the same fundamental idea of "sending data to a parent component".

 While listening for a `click` event in our `file` component works well enough when we only have one file, it introduces some odd behavior with multiple files.
 Namely, it allows us to select more than one file at a time simply by clicking.
-Let's assume this isn't the expected behavior, and instead, emit a `selected` custom event to allow for only one selected file at a time.
+Let's assume this isn't the expected behavior and instead emit a `selected` custom event to allow for only one selected file at a time.

 <!-- tabs:start -->